LagerhausenAndrew/Capstone_Project/README.md

     * Add reviews for the creator
     * Add the ability to keep track of stock...
 * Have a submit questions button that will send an email to myself.
-* Add a Like button that allows users to upvote a product
+* Add a Like button that allows users to upvote a product.
+* Have a file uploader on the contact sheet for people to upload designs they would like to see if I could make

 ## ERD
 **Login**